 The Company is focused on the exploration for gold-rich copper porphyry, epithermal gold, and mesothermal silver-copper targets in northern British Columbia, Canada.
-Details of the Company's 100%-owned properties in the Toodoggone (ATTY, PIL-Gold) and the Silver Hope Property near Houston, BC can be found in news releases and on the Company's website at www.finlayminerals.com.
+Details of the Company's properties in the Toodoggone (ATTY and PIL-Gold) and the Silver Hope Property in Houston, BC can be found in news releases and on the Company website at www.finlayminerals.com.